Package net.sf.eBusx.monitor

 MonitoredObjectRequest

 messages.
-ApplicationInfoRequest
+ApplicationInfoRequest sends a

 ApplicationInfoReply